-The use of ta and Ba is not encouraged, but there are data and applications that require the use of tropical years or Besselian epochs.
-The length of the tropical year ta in days is (McCarthy & Seidelmann (2009)):
+The use of ta and Ba is not encouraged, but there are data and applications that require the use of tropical years or Besselian epochs (see Section 3.6).
+The length of the tropical year ta in days is (based on Simon, et al. 1994):